The Anti-Kickback Statute Basics: Enforcement and Safe Harbors

 Of course, healthcare providers make many referrals that do not violate the Anti-Kickback Statute by taking advantage of the “safe harbors” that are written into the Statute and exempt certain referral arrangements from its prohibitions.
 While healthcare providers often structure referral arrangements to fit within one or more of the “safe harbors” in an effort to avoid being investigated, the “safe harbors” also often provide some of the best legal refuge for providers who are accused of civil or criminal violations of the Statute.
 Some of the “safe harbors” that are most often used by accused providers exempt the following from prosecution under the Anti-Kickback Statute: (i) referrals made as part of an employment or professional services arrangement; (ii) payments made for the lease of equipment or of office space; and, (iii) certain payments made for the purposes of health practitioner recruitment.
 Because the legal requirements associated with these “safe harbors” can be complex and technical, a healthcare provider that has limited, or even moderate, experience in this area may wish to consider retaining counsel to evaluate a proposed referral or payment arrangement before it is put in place to determine whether it potentially violates the Anti-Kickback Statute and/or falls within a “safe harbor.”

-The federal government is aggressive and particularly active in pursuing suspected violations of the Anti-Kickback Statute.
+The federal government is aggressive and particularly active in pursuing suspected violations of the Anti-Kickback Statute against healthcare providers, in particular home health care companies and hospice care providers.
 This type of zealous prosecution often results in harsh penalties for healthcare providers found to have committed a violation.
-For example, in March 2014 a California-based medical center agreed to pay over $1.6 million to resolve self-disclosed Anti-Kickback violations stemming from improper payments to physicians who invested in a joint venture ambulatory surgical center.
-That penalty was dwarfed, however, by the $24.5 million settlement a group of clinics and physicians in Alabama paid in July 2014 to settle Anti-Kickback and Stark Law allegations that the clinics kicked back a percentage of Medicare reimbursements for tests and procedures the physician group referred.
+For example, a California-based medical center agreed to pay over $1.6 million to resolve self-disclosed Anti-Kickback violations stemming from improper payments to physicians who invested in a joint venture ambulatory surgical center.
+That penalty was dwarfed, however, by the $24.5 million settlement a group of clinics and physicians in Alabama paid to settle Anti-Kickback and Stark Law allegations that the clinics kicked back a percentage of Medicare reimbursements for tests and procedures the physician group referred.
 This trend toward stricter enforcement and larger penalties has been ongoing for years with no end in sight.
-In fact, in June 2014, HHS issued a Special Fraud Alert identifying arrangements between laboratories and physicians as presenting a substantial risk of fraud and abuse under the Anti-Kickback Statute.
+In June 2014, HHS issued a Special Fraud Alert identifying arrangements between laboratories and physicians as presenting a substantial risk of fraud and abuse under the Anti-Kickback Statute.

 The complex legal landscape governing these Anti-Kickback Statute issues coupled with the federal government’s commitment to prosecuting violators, and levying significant penalties against them, represents a lethal combination for healthcare organizations and personnel.
 With so much at stake financially and professionally, healthcare providers who receive notice of an Anti-Kickback Statute investigation—usually by virtue of a governmental request for records such as a subpoena or civil investigate demand—should immediately engage legal counsel who has healthcare litigation and Anti-Kickback Statute experience.
 This is true even if the notice attempts to downplay the significance of the investigation by only requiring the production of documents or by suggesting another person or entity is the intended target.
 It is important to remember that regardless of what the notice says, it is being sent by a government agency or office that is tasked with criminally and civilly enforcing the laws and punishing all violators, regardless of the investigation’s initial scope or purpose.